matthias-reis/carda-gatsby/content/articles/2023/07/greengoat-interview-about-the-seed.md

 excerpt: 'Greengoat are a psychedelic/stoner/doom duo from Madrid whose music I recently discovered.
 Their sound reminds me a lot of the "good old times", but it is also quite futuristic.
 When I added their latest song, "The Seed", to my July playlist, they contacted me, and I asked for an interview.
-Voilà: here we go!'
+Voilà: Here we go!'
 image: https://storage.googleapis.com/cardamonchai-media/2023-07-21/greengoat-interview-soundsvegan-jpg-imagine-080808_6b716b_1024_768/640.webp
 copyrigt: Greengoat